geneontology/geneontology.github.io/docs/_docs/about.md

+---
+title: About
+permalink: /docs/about/
+---

 <!--The links to many of the names are broken, so I did not link any.
 All need to be reviewed.-->

-# About
 ## The Gene Ontology Project

 The Gene Ontology (GO) project is a major bioinformatics initiative to develop a computational representation of our evolving knowledge of how genes encode biological functions at the molecular, cellular and tissue system levels.
 Biological systems are so complex that we need to rely on computers to represent this knowledge.
 The project has developed formal ontologies that represent over 40,000 biological concepts, and are constantly being revised to reflect new discoveries.
 To date, these concepts have been used to "annotate" gene functions based on experiments reported in over 140,000 peer-reviewed scientific papers.
 An overview of the GO resource [can be found here](IntroductiontoGOResource.md
 ).

 The GO resource plays an essential role in supporting biomedical research, including interpretation of large scale molecular experiments and computational analysis of biological knowledge.
 It has been used in tens of thousands of scientific studies.

 The Gene Ontology Consortium (GOC) includes groups from around the world that collaborate closely on the development of the Gene Ontology and creation of gene function annotations.
 Read more about the GO Consortium member groups, and additional funding for those groups.
 ### The GOC is co-directed by (in alphabetical order):